tiepvupsu/DICTOL/README.md

-# DICTOL - A Discriminative dictionary Learning Toolbox for Classification.
+# DICTOL - A Discriminative dictionary Learning Toolbox for Classification (MATBLAB version).
 _This Toolbox is a part of our [LRSDL project](http://signal.ee.psu.edu/lrsdl.html)._

 **Related publications:**